vertecx/browserscreen-pi-gen/README.md

 Browser Screen does not support installation through [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md).

 ## Configure
 Browser Screen is configured by editing two text files on the small FAT32 partition used to boot the Raspberry Pi.
+The files use Unix line endings.
+If edited on Windows, a compatible text editor like [Visual Studio Code](https://code.visualstudio.com/) or [Sublime Text](http://www.sublimetext.com/) should be used.

 Most settings that need to be customized before Browser Screen is deploy are located inside [browserscreen.txt](https://github.com/vertecx/browserscreen-pi-gen/blob/dev/stage3/02-browserscreen/files/browserscreen.txt).
 Every setting is documented inside the file.